 The permanent professional staff at RRC consists of individuals trained in economics, statistics, business, computer science, and finance.
-Currently there are six members of the professional staff at RRC and two members of the supporting staff.
 These individuals form the core work force for consulting and research projects.
 Assisted by the associated professional staff, these individuals provide a capability which responds readily to client’s needs.

 Dr. House is President of RRC, Inc. and has been with the firm since 1978.
 For over forty years RRC, Inc. has been providing corporations, law firms and non-profit organizations with sound economic and financial analysis solutions to identify business problems and complex antitrust and incomplete contracts litigation proceedings.
 Prior to his leadership role in the firm he served on the faculties of Texas A&M University and Auburn University.
 His consulting and antitrust experience includes work in litigation support, business consulting, and survey research in a large variety of industries and organizations.
 He has many publications in leading professional journals and has also testified in over 50 trials involving patents, trade secrets, contract disputes, and anti-competitive conduct.
 He has constructed economic models of industries with which projections of sales and market shares are constructed.
 He understands the risks and returns of first-movers and strategies employed to capitalize on the competitive advantages of first-movers.